-When an employee leaves your company, either due to redundancy or dismissal, there is plenty of scope for confusion, confrontation and miscalculation.
+As an employer, when an employee leaves your company, be it due to redundancy, resignation or dismissal, there is plenty of scope for confusion, confrontation and miscalculation.
+There are ways to mitigate this namely garden leave and Payment in Lieu of Notice (PILON for short).

-Understanding the ins and outs of PILONs and garden leave is the first step to ensuring you and your employees don’t suffer during the notice period.
+Understanding PILONs and garden leave comprehensively is the first step to ensuring your business and your employees avoid any unpleasantness during the notice period.

 What is garden leave?

-Garden leave in the UK is where you tell an employee not to come into the office during their notice period.
-But they remain an employee, so are still entitled to the regular pay and benefits they’d normally receive and are still bound by their regular employee obligations.
+Garden leave in the UK is when an employer arranges for an employee to take a period of leave (although this is not strictly classed as leave) for the duration of their notice period, as opposed to attending work or perform their usual duties.
+They continue to remain an employee, so are still entitled to the regular pay and benefits they’d normally receive as well as still being bound under the terms of their employment contract.

-Gardening leave helps protect your data by restricting employee access to computers, files and systems.
+Gardening leave is a useful tool to protect an employer's data by restricting employee access to computers, files and systems, especially those of a sensitive nature.

 How does garden leave work?